PE at Hoole

 We believe that a high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 We aim for pupils to become physically confident in a way which supports their health and fitness and that opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

-Using our sports funding we have bought into South Ribble Sports Partnership coaching programme to provide the following opportunities:
+Using our sports funding we have bought into South Ribble Sports Partnership coaching programme and PNE Community and Education Trust to provide the following opportunities for our children, alongside our super class teacher sessions:

 - Tag Rugby